joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 - **password** (str): The forecast submission portal password provided in your registration email.
 - **local_destination** (*str*): The local destination for the downloaded dataset.
 If unspecified, the dataset is saved within the working directory.

 The **retrieve_20yr_quintile_boundaries** function returns a dataset containing climatological quintile boundaries.
 Quintile boundaries have been calculated using the relevant weekly statistic (weekly-mean [tas, mslp]/weekly-sum [pr]) and collating observations from the past twenty years.
-To expand the sample size to 100 observations, we include data from +/- 4 days at two-day intervals around the requested date.
+To expand the sample size to 100 observations, we include data from +/- 4 days at two-day intervals around the requested date (i.e. Thursday (day -4), Saturday (day -2), Monday (day 0), Wednesday (day 2), Friday (day 4)).

 .. note::